Douglas Stuart (writer): Career

 Stuart moved to New York City at the age of 24 to begin a career in fashion design.
 He worked for many brands, including Calvin Klein, Ralph Lauren, Banana Republic and Jack Spade, for more than 20 years.
 Stuart secretly started to write his first novel while he was balancing 12-hour shifts as a senior director of design at Banana Republic.

-Prior to his first novel being published, his works were featured on The New Yorker and on LitHub.
+Prior to his first novel being published, Stuart's works were featured in The New Yorker and Literary Hub.

 His first novel, Shuggie Bain, won the 2020 Booker Prize, chosen by a judging panel comprising Margaret Busby (chair), Lee Child, Sameer Rahim, Lemn Sissay, and Emily Wilson.
 Stuart became the second Scottish author to win the Booker Prize in its 51-year history, after it was awarded in 1994 to James Kelman for How Late It Was, How Late, a book Stuart has credited with changing his life, since it was "one of the first times he had seen his people and dialect on the page".
 Stuart said: "When James won in the mid-90s, Scottish voices were seen as disruptive and outside the norm."

 Shuggie Bain was also longlisted for the 2021 Andrew Carnegie Medal for Excellence in Fiction, shortlisted for the 2020 Center for Fiction First Novel Prize, and was a finalist for both the 2020 Kirkus Prize and the 2020 National Book Award for Fiction.
-However, when Stuart wrote the novel, responses from publishers were not as encouraging, with the book being rejected by 32 US publishing companies (as well as a dozen in the UK), before it was finally sold to American independent publisher Grove Atlantic, who published it in hardcover on 11 February 2020.
+However, when Stuart wrote the novel, responses from publishers were not encouraging, with the book being rejected by 32 US publishing companies (as well as by a dozen in the UK), before it was finally sold to American independent publisher Grove Atlantic, who published it in hardcover on 11 February 2020.
 Shuggie Bain was later published in the United Kingdom by the Picador imprint of Pan Macmillan.
 As of April 2022, Shuggie Bain has sold more than 1.5 million copies globally.

-The novel received generally favourable review coverage once it was published, including in The Observer, The New York Times, The Scotsman, the TLS, The Hindu, and elsewhere.
+The novel received generally favourable review coverage once it was published, including in The Observer, The New York Times, The Scotsman, The Times Literary Supplement, The Hindu, and elsewhere.
 The book was praised for its authentic portrayal of post-industrial working-class Glasgow of the 1980s and early 1990s, and also for his capture of the "wry, indefatigable Glaswegian voice in all its various shades of wit, anger and hope."
 Speaking at the Booker Prize award ceremony, Margaret Busby, chair of the panel, noted that the book was destined to be a classic, and went on to describe the work as a "moving, immersive and nuanced portrait of a tight-knit social world, its people and its values."